Habsburg-occupied Serbia (1686–1691): History

-In 1683, the Great Vienna War broke out between the Ottoman Empire and the Habsburg monarchy.
+In 1683, the Great Turkish War broke out between the Ottoman Empire and the Habsburg monarchy.
 After the victory in the Siege of Buda (1686), Habsburg forces continued their advance towards south, forcing Ottomans to retreat from the Ottoman Hungary and neighboring regions.
 At the same time, local Serbs, who were Christians, formed the Serbian Militia and joined with Habsburg forces against Ottomans, driving them out (fully or partially) from regions of Bačka, Banat and Syrmia (corresponding to modern Vojvodina, in Serbia).

 In 1688, the Habsburg forces organized a further offensive into Ottoman Serbia, by crossing rivers Sava and Danube.
 Concurrently, the Serbian Militia operated throughout regions of Šumadija and Raška in central Serbia.
 After the victory in the Siege of Belgrade (1688), Habsburg forces continued their advance towards south, taking Niš and reaching Prizren and Skopje (1689).
 The Habsburgs were warmly welcomed by the locals as they saw the Christian troops as liberators.
 Habsburg-controlled area included much of the territory of present-day Serbia.